-There are tours available that can pick you up from the airport and take you sightseeing for the day... including a visit to the Great Wall!
+There are tours available to pick you up from the airport and take you sightseeing for the day.
+Including a visit to the Great Wall!
 We found this very helpful as public transportation is not time efficient when on a layover.

-The Great Wall of China, one of the seven wonders of the world... but, why is it a wonder?
-Well, the Great Wall is the longest man made structure in the world built without the use of machines since construction started in the 7th century BC.
+The Great Wall of China is one of the seven wonders of the world, but why is it a wonder?
+The Great Wall is the most extended human-made structure in the world built without machines since construction started in the 7th century BC.
 Despite construction starting so early, the wall was not built in a single period.
 Most remaining we see today were built about 600 years ago.
 It took around 2,500 years to build The Great Wall of China.

-V. Huanghuacheng: This Section of the wall offers a nice blend of water and land as its set next to a lake.
-The scenery here is breathtaking and some parts of the wall are still immersed in water.
-Reaching this part of the wall is about a 1.5 hr drive from Beijing and is great for hiking and camping as its fully restored but keep in mind it can also get crowded.
+V. Huanghuacheng: This Section of the wall offers water and land views as its set next to a lake.
+The scenery here is breathtaking, and some parts of the wall are still immersed in water.
+Reaching this part of the wall is about a 1.5 hr drive from Beijing and is excellent for hiking and camping as it's fully restored, but it can also get crowded.